-Guarantees - At December 31, 2014, and 2013, we were contingently liable for \$82 million and \$299 million in guarantees.
-We have recorded liabilities of \$0.3 million and \$1 million for the fair value of these obligations as of December 31, 2014, and 2013, respectively.
-We entered into these contingent guarantees in the normal course of business, and they include guaranteed obligations related to our equipment financings and affiliated operations.
+Guarantees - At December 31, 2015, and 2014, we were contingently liable for \$53 million and \$82 million in guarantees, respectively.
+We have recorded liabilities of \$0 and \$0.3 million for the fair value of these obligations as of December 31, 2015, and 2014, respectively.
+We entered into these contingent guarantees in the normal course of business, and they include guaranteed obligations related to our affiliated operations.
 The final guarantee expires in 2022.
 We are not aware of any existing event of default that would require us to satisfy these guarantees.
 We do not expect that these guarantees will have a material adverse effect on our consolidated financial condition, results of operations, or liquidity.

-Indemnities - Our maximum potential exposure under indemnification arrangements, including certain tax indemnifications, can range from a specified dollar amount to an unlimited amount, depending on the nature of the transactions and the agreements.
+Indemnities - We are contingently obligated under a variety of indemnification arrangements, although in some cases the extent of our potential liability is limited, depending on the nature of the transactions and the agreements.
 Due to uncertainty as to whether claims will be made or how they will be resolved, we cannot reasonably determine the probability of an adverse claim or reasonably estimate any adverse liability or the total maximum exposure under these indemnification arrangements.
 We do not have any reason to believe that we will be required to make any material payments under these indemnity provisions.

 Gain Contingency - UPRR and Santa Fe Pacific Pipelines (SFPP, a subsidiary of Kinder Morgan Energy Partners, L.P.) currently are engaged in a proceeding to resolve the fair market rent payable to UPRR commencing on January 1, 2004, for pipeline easements on UPRR rights-of-way (Union Pacific Railroad Company vs. Santa Fe Pacific Pipelines, Inc., SFPP, L.P., Kinder Morgan Operating L.P.
 "D" Kinder Morgan G.P., Inc., et al., Superior Court of the State of California for the County of Los Angeles, filed July 28, 2004).
 In February 2007, a trial began to resolve this issue, and in May 2012, the trial judge rendered an opinion establishing the fair market rent and entering judgment for back rent, including prejudgment interest.
 SFPP appealed the judgment.
-On November 5, 2014, the Second District Circuit Court of Appeal in California issued an opinion holding that UPRR was not entitled to collect rent from SFPP for easements on the portions of the property acquired solely through Federal government land grants issued during the 1800s.
+On November 5, 2014, the Second District Circuit Court of Appeal in California issued an opinion holding that UPRR was not entitled to collect rent from SFPP for easements on the portions of the property acquired solely through federal government land grants issued during the 1800s.
 The Appellate Court also reversed the award of prejudgment interest and remanded the case to the trial court.
 A favorable final judgment may materially affect UPRR's results of operations in the period of any monetary recoveries.
-Due to the uncertainty regarding the amount and timing of any recovery or any subsequent proceedings, we consider this a gain contingency and do not reflect any amounts in the Consolidated Financial Statements as of December 31, 2014.
+Due to the uncertainty regarding the amount and timing of any recovery or any subsequent proceedings, we consider this a gain contingency and have not recognized any amounts in the Consolidated Financial Statements as of December 31, 2015.